ray-project/ray/doc/source/rllib/checkpointing.rst

 Checkpoints are py-version specific, but can be converted to be version independent
 -----------------------------------------------------------------------------------

-Algorithm checkpoints created via the ``save()`` method are always cloudpickle-based and thus dependent on the python version used.
-This means there is no guarantee that you will to be able to use a checkpoint created with python 3.8 to restore an Algorithm in a new environment that runs python 3.9.
+Checkpoints created with the :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.save_to_path()` method are based on `cloudpickle <https://github.com/cloudpipe/cloudpickle>`__ and thus depend on the python version used.
+This means there is no guarantee that you are able to use a checkpoint created with ``python 3.x`` to restore an Algorithm in another environment that runs ``python 3.x+1``.

-However, we now provide a utility for converting a checkpoint (generated with `Algorithm.save()`) into a python version independent checkpoint (based on msgpack).
+However, we now provide a utility for converting a checkpoint into a python version independent checkpoint based on `msgpack <https://msgpack.org/>`__.
 You can then use the newly converted msgpack checkpoint to restore another Algorithm instance from it.
 Look at this this short example here on how to do this: